 Litigation to resolve the dispute will not be instituted until after the dispute has been elevated to the parties' senior executive and either concludes that resolution is unlikely or fails to respond within 15 business days.
 The parties are not prohibited from instituting formal proceedings: (a) to avoid the expiration of statute of limitations period; (b) to preserve a superior position with respect to creditors; or (c) where a party makes a determination that a temporary restraining order or other injunctive relief is the only adequate remedy.
-This Section does not limit the State's right to terminate the Contract
+This Section does not limit the State's right to terminate the Contract.

-- 48. Media Releases.
-Any news releases (including promotional literature and commercial advertisements) which contains specific reference to MDHHS and pertain to the Contract must not be made without prior written State approval, and then only in accordance with the explicit written instructions of the State. - 49.
-Website Incorporation.
-The State is not bound by any content on Contractor's website unless expressly incorporated directly into this Contract. - 50.
+- 50. Media Releases.
+Any news releases (including promotional literature and commercial advertisements) which contain specific reference to MDHHS and pertain to the Contract or project to which it relates must not be made without the prior written approval of the State, and then only in accordance with the explicit written instructions of the State. - 51.
+Schedules.
 All Schedules and Exhibits that are referenced herein and attached hereto are hereby incorporated by reference.
 The following Schedules are attached hereto and incorporated herein:

+Document Title Document Description

 Schedule A Statement of Work

-Schedule B Business Associate Addendum
+Schedule B HIPAA Business Associate Agreement

-Schedule C Definitions
+Schedule C Definitions/Explanation of Terms

-Schedule D PIHP/MHP Model Agreement
+Schedule D Reserved

 Schedule E Reporting Requirements

-Schedule F Medicaid Mental Substance Use Disorder

-Authorization and Payment Responsibility Grid
+Schedule F Medicaid Mental Health Substance Use Disorder Authorization Payment Responsibility Grid

 Schedule G Local Funding Obligation Schedule

-Schedule H Behavioral Health Capitation Rate
+Schedule H Behavioral Health Capitation Rate Certification

-Certification

-51. Entire Agreement and Order of Precedence.
-This Contract, which includes Schedule A - Statement of Work, and schedules and exhibits which are hereby expressly incorporated, is the entire agreement of the parties related to the Contract Activities.
+52. Entire Agreement and Order of Precedence.
+This Contract, which includes Statement of Work, and schedules and exhibits, is the entire agreement of the parties related to the Contract Activities.
 This Contract supersedes and replaces all previous understandings and agreements between the parties for the Contract Activities.
-If there is a conflict between documents, the order of precedence is: (a) first, this Contract, excluding its schedules, exhibits, and Schedule A - Statement of Work; (b) second, Schedule A - Statement of Work as of the Effective Date; and (c) third, schedules expressly incorporated into this Contract as of the Effective Date.
-NO TERMS ON CONTRACTOR'S INVOICES, ORDERING DOCUMENTS, WEBSITE, BROWSE-WRAP, SHRINK-WRAP, CLICK-WRAP, CLICK-THROUGH OR OTHER NON-NEGOTIATED TERMS AND CONDITIONS
+If there is a conflict between documents, the order of precedence is: (a) first, this Contract, excluding its schedules, exhibits, and Statement of Work; (b) second, Statement of Work as of the Effective Date; and (c) third, schedules expressly incorporated into this Contract as of the Effective Date.
+NO TERMS ON CONTRACTOR'S INVOICES, ORDERING DOCUMENTS, WEBSITE, BROWSEWRAP, SHRINK-WRAP, CLICK-WRAP, CLICK-THROUGH OR OTHER NON-NEGOTIATED TERMS AND CONDITIONS PROVIDED WITH ANY OF THE CONTRACT ACTIVITIES, OR DOCUMENTATION HEREUNDER, EVEN IF ATTACHED TO THE STATE'S DELIVERY OR PURCHASE ORDER, WILL CONSTITUTE A PART OR AMENDMENT OF THIS CONTRACT OR IS BINDING

-PROVIDED WITH ANY OF THE CONTRACT ACTIVITIES WILL CONSTITUTE A PART OR AMENDMENT OF THIS CONTRACT OR IS BINDING ON THE STATE FOR ANY PURPOSE.
-ALL SUCH OTHER TERMS AND CONDITIONS HAVE NO FORCE AND EFFECT AND ARE DEEMED REJECTED BY THE STATE, EVEN IF ACCESS TO OR USE OF THE CONTRACT ACTIVITIES REQUIRES AFFIRMATIVE ACCEPTANCE OF SUCH TERMS AND CONDITIONS.
+ON THE STATE OR ANY AUTHORIZED USER FOR ANY PURPOSE.
+ALL SUCH OTHER TERMS AND CONDITIONS HAVE NO FORCE AND EFFECT AND ARE DEEMED REJECTED BY THE STATE AND THE AUTHORIZED USER, EVEN IF ACCESS TO OR USE OF THE CONTRACT ACTIVITIES REQUIRES AFFIRMATIVE ACCEPTANCE OF SUCH TERMS AND CONDITIONS.